 • 2021 was another difficult year for the airline industry, with expenses almost $3 million higher than operating revenue.

-• The airline industry contributes over 3% of Canada’s GDP.
+• The airline industry contributes around 3.5% of Canada’s GDP.

 • Almost three-quarters of airline passengers to Canada arrive from North America.

-• Air transport in Canada is expected to grow by 51% in the next 20 years.
+• Air transport in Canada is expected to grow by over 50% in the next 20 years.

-• Cargo traffic to and from Canadian airports grew by almost 11% in 2022.
+• Cargo traffic to and from Canadian airports was stable in 2024, following post-pandemic normalisation.

 Airline Industry in Canada